jeherve/rest-api-post-embeds/readme.txt

 * `jeherve_post_embed_featured_image` allows you to replace the Featured Image used for each post.
 * `jeherve_post_embed_posts_cache` allows you to control how long the post list is cached.
 * `jeherve_post_embed_featured_cache` allows you to control how long the featured images are cached.
+* `jeherve_post_embed_term_cache` allows you to control how long the terms are cached.

 == Changelog ==

+= 1.4.0 -
+Release Date: November 17, 2016

+* WP REST API: replace the filter param by top level query parameters.
+This makes category and tag filtering work again.
+* Handle all Posts Types, including Pages, in the WP REST API.
+* Coding Standards cleanup.
+* Make sure the number of posts option is respected when using the WP REST API.

 = 1.3.3 =
 Release Date: April 26, 2016